ShamariFeaster/structureJS/README.md

 `directory_aliases` - Path to other files in your app.
 See instructions below

-`download_minified` - When set to true, structureJS will automatically download the results of minification to a file if your browser will allow it.

-`minified_output_tag_id` - In the event that your browser won't let you download your minification results and does not have a console to print them to, you may set this option to the `id` attribute of a `<div>` tag in you HTML and structureJS will print the results there.

 #### Directory Aliasing ####

-By default structureJS give you two places to put your app's files, `module_base` and `global_base`.
 You may want to use file from other locations.
 For example, you may have your driver scripts containing the application logic.
-These aren't modules so you probably wouldn't want to dump them into the default `Modules/` folder.
 Say you want to put them in a folder one level above your HTML page in a folder called `drivers/`.

 Use the `structureJS.configure(Object configSettings [, Object optionsSetting])` function to configure the alias.
 ```javascript